-I wish you knew a few things about VMware and SQL Server performance.
+I wish you knew a few things about VMware and SQL Server best practices.
+If you’ve ever asked yourself “Why does my storage seem slower on my SQL Server VMs?!”, this post may help.
+We love VMware in our SQL Server consulting practice.
+But there are some things you should know and do first.
 These aren’t deep and mysterious secrets.
 But they’re things we see a lot of folks still missing out there.

 This series will stay deliberately to the point (for a change.)
 A lot of this information is available all over the place – but I’m sharing it because we’re still bumping into it the topic of the post in the wild and I’d rather you find it and fix it yourself and use us for the more fun and challenging issues!

 I’ve lost track of the number of times I’ve seen a few violations of what we’re listing below.
 And at Straight Path, I don’t just mean we’ve seen the “findings” – but we’ve seen them, we’ve worked with our clients to fix them, and we’ve seen, sometimes significant, performance improvements.

 Using the PVSCSI Controllers (… and More than one.)